 - Find out the VAT rate.
 It will be

 23%in our example.
 If expressed in percentages, divide it by

 23 / 100 = 0.23.

-- To calculate the tax amount: multiply the net price by VAT rate.
+- To calculate the VAT amount: multiply the net amount by the VAT rate.

 €50 + €11.50 = €61.50.

 In essence, it's just a specific kind of net to gross calculation.
 If you want to do it quickly, simply use our online VAT calculator.

 When can VAT be refunded?

 There are circumstances when the paid VAT is refundable.
 Let's outline these situations associated with VAT paid in EU countries.

 - Cross-border refunds to EU businesses: VAT paid during cross-border trades that are occasionally conducted between EU countries.